 Also, keep in mind that peloton can be used by many people who live in the same house.
 Collectively, this makes it cheaper than a gym membership.

-Is a peloton cheaper than a gym membership?
 As a whole, the peloton is cheaper than a gym membership, as long as more people are using it.
 The peloton bike can be used by everyone in the family for the same price, wherein the fitness center you need to pay for each person separately.

 Initially, you still have to spend more on the peloton.
 But after 5 or 10 years, you actually save money.

 As you can see, you can replace the gym with a peloton, depending on your goals and lifestyle.
-People who are just looking for ways to insert their fitness routine into their day can definitively benefit from having a peloton.
+People who are just looking for ways to insert their fitness routine into their day can definitely benefit from having a peloton.